 When Don Diego de Vargas arrived in the area in 1692 he attacked Cieneguilla and burned it, too.
 Many of the survivors fled west and south to Acoma, Zuni and Hopi.
 Most of those only stayed a short while before moving to Laguna when it was being established.
 Eventually, though, most returned to the present area of Santo Domingo and started over again.

 In the late 1690's, the Southern Tewa people living in the Galisteo Basin area were leaving.
 When the Spanish returned after the 1680 Revolt, they cut the people off from their source of lead for making glazed pottery.
 That was the one thing they had for trade purposes.
 The Galisteo Basin proved to be too dry and rainfall too fickle.
 Add in the damage from Spanish-borne diseases and it was time.
 Those in the northern areas of the Basin headed north and then west, ending up a few years later at Hano on First Mesa in Tusayan.
-Those more south in the Galisteo River drainage went west and were taken in by their Santo Domingo neighbors.
+Those more south and west in the Galisteo River drainage went west and were taken in by their Santo Domingo cousins.

 Kewa Polychrome seems to have developed in the 1880's and has been a mainstay of pottery design in the pueblo ever since.
 The style features black geometric designs in vertical panels painted on a cream-colored slip body with a solid red slip underneath.